5150brien/retsdk/README.md

 ```

 #### Getting A Record Count without Returning Data
-If you just want a count of how many records match your query, you can use get_count() instead of get_data().
-Get_count() will return an integer instead of a full response dictionary.
+If you just want a count of how many records match your query, you can use get_count() instead of get_data(). get_count() will return an integer instead of a full response dictionary.

-You do not specify fields, limit, or offset with .get_count(), but otherwise it works just like get_data().
-It is, in fact, just another wrapper for the RETS search transaction with the 'Count' parameter set differently.
+You do not specify fields, limit, or offset with get_count(), but otherwise it works just like get_data().
+It is, in fact, just another wrapper for the RETS Search transaction with the *Count* parameter set differently.

 ##### Example
 ```python